 Gotsch, S., N. Nadkarni, A. Darby, M. Dix, A. Glunk, K. Davidson, and T. Dawson.
 2015.
 Life in the treetops: ecophysiological strategies of canopy epiphytes in a tropical montane cloud forest.
 Ecological Monographs 85:393-412.

 Tejo Haristoy, C., D. Zabowski, and N. Nadkarni.
-In press.
+2015.
 Total and epiphyte litter under the canopy of Acer macrophyllum stands in an old-growth temperate rainforest, Washington State, USA.
 Canadian Journal of Forest Research.

 Tejo Haristoy, C., D. Zabowski, and N. Nadkarni.
 2014.
 Physical and chemical characteristics of canopy soils of Sitka spruce (Picea sitchensis) and bigleaf maple (Acer macrophyllum) in the Queets River Watershed, Washington State.
 Soil Science Society of America 78: S118-S124.

 Sheldon, K. and N. Nadkarni.
 2013.
 The use of pasture trees by birds in a tropical montane landscape in Monteverde, Costa Rica.
 2013.
 Journal of Tropical Ecology 29:459–462.